TheSatoshiChiba/DD.Collections.Generic.CircularBuffer/README.md

 ## Usage

-The CircularBuffer class is located within the 'DD.Collections.Generic' namespace.
+The CircularBuffer class is located within the `DD.Collections.Generic` namespace.
 To create a new instance you simply have to call the constructor:

 ```cs
 // Creates a buffer with room for 1023 items